VasileUngureanu/vasileungureanu.com/_posts/2019-11-28-notes-on-code-simplicity-book.md

 Hi!

-Here are the notes that I took for you (and me) from the chapter.
+Here are the notes that I took for you (and me) from the book.

 * The purpose of software is to help people.
 * It is more important to reduce the effort of maintenance than it is to reduce the effort of implementation.